joelparkerhenderson/hiring-tips-for-expanding-teams/examples/devops/screener/index.md

-# DevOps Screener
+# DevOps Interview

-This screener page helps us get to know a bit more about you.
-This screener helps us fairly compare candidates.
+This page helps us learn more about you that what's on your résumé.
+This page also helps us compare candidates more fairly.

 There are three sections:

 1. Current skills.

-2. Past results.
+2. Past experiences.

-3. Future decisions.
+3. Future goals.

-Each section has three short questions.

-You can can timebox each section to 10 minutes.
+Timebox each section to 15 minutes.

 ## Current skills

 Please read this simplified example of a DevOps maturity model, then there are a few questions.

+### DevOps maturity model

-**Level 1: Initiate**
+**Level 1: Beginner**

 * Tools: Basic automation for build, deployment, and CI/CD pipelines.

-* Themes: Basic monitoring, logging, alerting, and issue tracking.
+* Themes: Simple monitoring, logging, alerting, and issue tracking.

-* Teams: Basic communication between technical teams and technical vendors.
+* Teams: Ad-hoc communication, ad-hoc channels, and mostly intra-team.

-**Level 2: Standardize**
+**Level 2: Intermediatee**

-* Tools: Infrastructure as code (IaC) practices.
+* Tools: Infrastructure as code (IaC) practices, telemetry, DORA.

 * Themes: Automated testing, deployment, provisioning, and configuration.

 * Teams: Squad-wide collaboration, and dedicated communications channels.

-**Level 3: Orchestrate**
+**Level 3: Advanced**

-* Tools: Continuous autoscaling, self-healing, anti-fragile adaptivity.
+* Tools: Continuous adaptivity, self-healing, anti-fragility, APIs.

 * Themes: Emphasis on continuous improvement and opportunity-driven decisions.